|Monday||8.00am - 6.30pm|

 Online appointments can also be booked, at the moment we are only doing this for afternoon appointments which can be booked one week in advance, we will review this as the system is used more.

 You can also view your medical records to see your current medication, immunisations and allergies.

-We have also gone live with your Summary Care Records (SCR), this will enable emergency services i.e. A&E, Walk In Centres and out of hours providers being able to view your medication, allergies and adverse reactions only.
+We have enabled Summary Care Records (SCR), allowing emergency services i.e. A&E, Walk In Centres and out of hours providers being able to view your medication, allergies and adverse reactions only.
 Your consent will be required from the emergency services before they can access your records.
 If you do not want your SCR to be accessible then call into the practice and sign an opt out form and your SCR will be removed from the system.

 We had our CQC visit on the 26 June 2017 and were rated as GOOD, you can read the full report by accessing: http://www.cqc.org.uk/sites/default/files/new_reports/AAAG5510.pdf